swunoo/odaat/README.md

 ---

 ## Table of Contents
-- About
 - Application
 - Functionalities
 - Technologies
 - Setup
 - Further Development

-## About
-- A full stack project, built with TypeScript (React) for the frontend and Java (Spring) for the backend.
-- There is still room for improvement, but the application is functional, testable, and maintainable.
-- If I had more time, I would work on the issues mentioned in the **Further Development** section.

 ## Application
 - A personal management application that can be used to organize your work into **projects**, **tasks**, and **daily todos**.
 - "Projects" are long term work, or repetitive activities.
 They can include both professional and personal work.
 Some examples would be *"Create a Marketing Campaign"*, *"Build MyApp"*, or *"Excersise Daily"*.
 - "Tasks" are small chunks of work that can be done in one sitting towards the completion of a certain project.
 Some examples would be *"Design the Key Visual"*, *"Write Unit Tests"*, or *"Go for a Walk"*.
-- With the philosophy of consistently making incremental improvements, the application is named **"Odaat"**, or *"One Day at a Time"*.
+- With the aim of consistently making incremental improvements, the application is named **"Odaat"**, or *"One Day at a Time"*.

 ## Functionalities
 - User can login / signup / logout with an email+password, or with a google account.